-738 - OACTEP - Graphic Design & Illustration (CIP 50.0402) 3.0 Credits
+738 - OACTEP - Graphic Design & Illustration (CIP 50.0402)

-This 3-credit course is for students who want to "major" in Graphic Design & Illustration while still in high school.
-The program will meet 3 periods per day for up to 3 years.
+This course is for students who want to "major" in Graphic Design & Illustration while still in high school.
+The program will meet 2-3 periods per day for up to three years.
 The senior year may culminate in a Capstone Co-op Experience where students will apply their classroom knowledge and skills to a real world work setting.
 In this course students will be given projects that will incorporate all aspects of graphic design.
 Using the principles of design and color theory, along with use of typography and layout, students will learn how to promote, brand, print, and save images for use on the web and for print using the industry standard Adobe Creative Suite.
 This course uses research and investigation to solve problems from multiple perspectives through experimenting and conceiving solutions.
 Through this research, students will learn about current industry practices and will in turn be able to prepare their portfolios so that they are able to enter the workforce directly after High School (if they so desire).
 Students will also learn how to produce the fine art pieces that are needed for their college entrance portfolio reviews.
 Upon successful completion, students may earn the following certification: PA Skills Certificate.
 Join a class that's more than just school... it's a lifestyle!

-OACTEP - Graphic Design & Illustration students must concurrently enroll in Graphic Design & Printing I and Photography Technology I during either their 11th or 12th grade year.
+OACTEP - Graphic Design & Illustration students must concurrently enroll in Visual Design & Communication I during either their 11th or 12th grade year.